EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: Statistical Methods

 This decomposition is used to remove the correlation structure within the sample $\mathbf{y}$.
 The resulting vector $\mathbf{x} = \mathbf{L}^{-1}\mathbf{y}$ contains independent and identically distributed, hence uncorrelated values \citep{Solow1985}.

-\item \textbf{Classical bootstrap:} Sampling with replacement from $\mathbf{x}$ leads to a bootstrap sample $\mathbf{x^*}$ of the same size as the original spatial dataset. \item \textbf{Recorrelation:} The resample $\mathbf{x^*}$ reinherits the correlation structure by applying the inverse operation of step 4, that is $ \mathbf{y^*} = \mathbf{Lx^*}. $ \item \textbf{Normal score back transformation:} The back transformation of $\mathbf{y^*}$ to the attribute space through the inverse normal score function is done by $ \mathbf{z^*} = \varphi^{-1}(\mathbf{y^*}). $
+\item \textbf{Classical bootstrap:} Sampling with replacement from $\mathbf{x}$ leads to a bootstrap sample $\mathbf{x^*}$ of the same size as the original spatial dataset. \item \textbf{Recorrelation:} The resample $\mathbf{x^*}$ reinherits the correlation structure by applying the inverse operation of step 4, that is $ \mathbf{y^*} = \mathbf{Lx^*}. $ \item \textbf{Normal score back transformation:} The back transformation of $\mathbf{y^*}$ to the attribute space through the inverse normal score function is obtained as $ \mathbf{z^*} = \varphi^{-1}(\mathbf{y^*}). $

 \item \textbf{Analysis of the bootstrap sample:} An exponential semi-variogram model is estimated based on $\mathbf{z^*}$ combined with the original coordinates providing an estimate $\mathbf{\theta^*}$.